Ship of State

 The Ship of State is an ancient and oft-cited metaphor, famously expounded by Plato in the Republic (Book 6, 488a–489d), which likens the governance of a city-state to the command of a vessel.
 Plato expands the established metaphor and ultimately argues that the only people fit to be captain of the ship (ναῦς) are philosopher kings, benevolent men with absolute power who have access to the Form of the Good.
 The origins of the metaphor can be traced back to the lyric poet Alcaeus (fragments 6, 208, 249), and it is also found in Aeschylus' Seven Against Thebes, Sophocles' Antigone and Aristophanes' Wasps before Plato.

-During the Renaissance, Sebastian Brant amplified and reworked Plato's text in a satirical book called Ship of Fools (Das Narrenschiff, 1494) which was translated soon in Latin, French and English.
+During the Renaissance, Sebastian Brant amplified and reworked Plato's text in a satirical book called Ship of Fools (Das Narrenschiff, 1494) which was soon translated into Latin, French and English.

 Plato's use of the metaphor

 Plato establishes the comparison by saying that Zeus was one of the best models of describing the steering of a ship as just like any other "craft" or profession—in particular, that of a statesman.
 He then runs the metaphor in reference to a particular type of government: democracy.
 Plato's democracy is not the modern notion of a mix of democracy and republicanism, but rather direct democracy by way of pure majority rule.

 In the metaphor, found at 488a–489d, Plato's Socrates compares the population at large to a strong but near-sighted ship's master.
 The quarreling sailors are demagogues and politicians, and the ship's navigator is a philosopher.
 The sailors flatter themselves with claims to knowledge of sailing, despite knowing nothing of navigation, and are constantly vying with one another for the approval of the master, offering wine and gifts.
 In truth, the sailors care little for the master's wellbeing, and desire only to gain captaincy of the ship and access to its valuable food stores.
 The navigator is dismissed as a useless stargazer yet is the only one with the knowledge to direct the ship's course safely.